zoonoo/azure-docs.ko-kr/articles/storsimple/storsimple-virtual-device-u2.md

 <properties
-   pageTitle="StorSimple 가상 장치 업데이트 2 | Microsoft Azure"
-   description="Microsoft Azure 가상 네트워크에서 StorSimple 가상 장치를 만들고 배포 및 관리하는 방법을 알아봅니다.
-StorSimple 업데이트 2에 적용됩니다." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="StorSimple virtual device Update 2| Microsoft Azure" description="Learn how to create, deploy, and manage a StorSimple virtual device in a Microsoft Azure virtual network.
+(Applies to StorSimple Update 2)." services="storsimple" documentationCenter="" authors="alkohli"